What is Cardano? ADA explained

 Block leaders are rewarded for their efforts, making a share of the fees from the transactions that take place.
 These are paid in ADA.
 Only mCore nodes can become slot leaders, with the payment serving as an incentive for people to plug into mCore nodes and to take part in the work on the blocks.

-There are currently 32.13 billion ADA in circulation, representing around 71% of the total supply of 45 billion.
+There are currently 33.75 billion ADA in circulation, out of a total supply of a little more than 34.512 billion.